m-lourenco0/uv-python-flake/README.md

    ```

 2. **Initialize the Flake**:
-   - If this repository is hosted on Git (e.g., `github:yourusername/uv-python-nix`):
+   - If you want to use from my repo directly (e.g., `github:m-lourenco0/uv-python-flake`):
      ```bash
-     nix flake init -t github:yourusername/uv-python-nix
+     nix flake init -t github:m-lourenco0/uv-python-flake
      ```
    - If using locally (e.g., from `~/nix-templates/uv-python`):
      ```bash